esc0rtd3w/ps3-ofw-psid-dump-tool/README.md

 * I tested using the NPUP00030 version of Netflix.
 I have updated the scripting to allow region selection since the initial release *

+ * YOU DO NOT NEED A NETFLIX ACCOUNT OR INTERNET ACCESS FOR THIS TO WORK *

 * I SHOULD WARN THAT THE CFW CONSOLE HDD GETS ERASED DURING THIS PROCESS!!! *

 Ok, this is yet another side project that I have been wanting to test more, and that day has come!!